drewjmacd/retail-sql-project/README.md

 * Time-series analysis of monthly revenue trends
 * Clean layout designed for business readability

-This step bridges the gap between raw data analysis and business decision-making.
+This step bridges the gap between raw data analysis and actionable business insights.

 ---

 ## What I Learned

-* How to turn raw data into business insights
+* Transforming raw data into actionable insights
 * Writing structured and efficient SQL queries
-* Building clean, readable dashboards
+* Building clear and effective dashboards
-* Communicating insights clearly
+* Communicating insights in a business-focused manner

 ---